mahita2104/student-result-management/README.md

 We were able to successfully complete our project.
 We could pass all the test cases which was really nice!
 We feel more confident after participating in this hackathon.
 # What we learned
 We became efficient in C++ programming language.It has boosted up our confidence and has motivated us to participate in more hackathons.
-We have discovered various new features in canva which will help us with our future projects.It has given great exposure to coding competitons.
+We have discovered various new features in canva which will help us with our future projects.
+We learnt a lot about functions of library vectors , map and string.
+We got a very good grasp on oops concept.
+It has given great exposure to coding competitons.
 It has increased our competitive spirit.
 Looking at other teams projects has inspired us alot.
 # What's next for our project
 We want our student result management project to become a common platform for various educational institutions.
 We want to add new features as well as AI tools.